Everything We Know About Miranda Lambert’s New Album, ‘Wildcard’

 From those two interviews, other recent professional developments and hints and new music that Lambert's dropped, we've been able to glean quite a bit of information about her next album.
 Read on for all the details.

 Lambert's new album will be called Wildcard.
 The album takes its title from a song called "Bluebird," which contains the lyric "And if the house just keeps on winnin', I've got a wildcard up my sleeve."
 Lambert's newest tattoo, a Queen of Hearts-style design, inspired the title as well.

 The Release Date

-Lambert's seventh major-label studio album is expected to arrive this fall.
-She first dropped that release date in her Chicago Sun-Times interview, and then, during her chat with Rolling Stone Country chat, made it clear that she's ready to share her latest creation with the world.
+Wildcard is due out on Nov.
+1 and is available for pre-order now.
+She first dropped a hint about a fall release date in her Chicago Sun-Times interview; then, during her chat with Rolling Stone Country chat, Lambert made it clear that she was ready to share her latest creation with the world.